 Three ways in which the OACIQ protects you!

-Did you know that in order to ensure your protection, the OACIQ closely monitors the activities of real estate and mortgage agencies and brokers?
+Did you know that in order to ensure your protection, the OACIQ closely monitors the activities of real estate agencies and brokers?
 Under the Real Estate Brokerage Act, the OACIQ has several tools at its disposal to give you peace of mind before, during and after your transaction.
 Three such tools are certification, training and inspection.

 The dictionary defines certification as the act of providing confirmation.
 And that’s precisely what the Certification Department does: it confirms that a broker to whom a licence has been issued abides by the conditions under which he or she is authorized to practice brokerage.